-- 1) Election of ten directors. - 2) Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2013. - 3) Amendment of the Company's Restated Articles of Incorporation to reduce certain shareholder approval requirements. - 4) Advisory (non-binding) vote on executive compensation. - 5) Transaction of other business that may come before the meeting or any adjournment(s).
+- 1) Election of nine directors. - Ratification of the appointment of Deloitte as the Company's independent registered public accounting firm for 2014. - 3) Reapproval of the material terms of performance goals under the Company's Long-Term Incentive Plan. - 4) Amendment of the Company's Restated Articles of Incorporation to reduce certain shareholder approval requirements. - 5) Advisory (non-binding) vote on executive compensation. - 6) Transaction of other business that may come before the meeting or any adjournment or postponement thereof.